ennismore/irnmn-components/tracking/README.md

-# IRNMNTracking Web Component
+# IRNMNBookingTracking Web Component

-The `IRNMNTracking` class is a custom web component that extends `HTMLElement`.
+The `IRNMNBookingTracking` class is a custom web component that extends `HTMLElement`.
 It is designed to handle form submissions and track booking-related events.

 ## Features